gasparian/XGB2Code/README.md

 I will upload almost unchanged code which basically converts models to C++.
 So you can modify it for your purposes.

-For more info see code and docstring.
+For more info see the code and docstring.

 ## Usage

-Let's start with [dmlc xgboost](https://github.com/dmlc/xgboost) regressor:
+Let's start with the [dmlc xgboost](https://github.com/dmlc/xgboost) regressor:

 ```
 xgb_get_code(model=xgb_model, spacer_base="    ", print_only=False, path=path, lang='C', packing_in_line=True)
 ```

-This command will create a text file "xgb_dump.txt", which you can find in repo as an example.
+This command will create a text file "xgb_dump.txt", which you can find in a repo as an example.

 ## Dependencies
 * python 3.6